exceljs/exceljs/README.md

 ## Outline Levels

-Excel supports outlining; where rows or columns can be expanded or collapsed dependingn on what level of detail the user wishes to view.
+Excel supports outlining; where rows or columns can be expanded or collapsed depending on what level of detail the user wishes to view.

 Outline levels can be defined in column setup:
 ```javascript